wexeis/Documentation/04_Challenges/cv-styling-master/readme.md

 1. Edit the HTML so it reflects your own information
 1. Implement your own Style

 Note: Before reaching the last step, you should **not** touch the HTML.
-You *may* change names, texts, and images to personalize the CV.
+You _may_ change names, texts, and images to personalize the CV.

 ## How To

 ### 1 - Preparing:

-1. Get into your submission folder.
-Exercises > CV-Styling.
+1. Fork this repository then clone the fork to your pc.

 ### 2 - Implement Style 1: